leozilla/knowhow/concurrency/concurrency.md

 # Videos

-Videos are rated from 1-10, 10 is best,
 Most videos have strong focus on performance because concurrency and performance are strongly related

 Name | Recorded At | Speaker | Language/Platform | Rating | Description |